alm494/A6TinyLibSms/README.md

 ## A6 module initialization

 To initialize A6 board a power cycling method is used: pass the digital output pin number to 'init()' method.<br>
 Do not even try to power up your A6 board directly from this output pin!
-Use any appropriated MOSFET relay instead.<br>
+Use any appropriated MOSFET relay instead.
+Your relay schematic should be designed to open MOSFET with LOW value (GND) and close with HIGH (+5V).<br>
-Follow this checklist:
+For example, follow this checklist to use a low-side driver (p-channell MOSFET):

 * 'VCC' pin on A6 board should be connected to the +5V power via MOSFET relay;
 * 'PWR_KEY' pin on A6 board should be connected to its 'VCC';
 * 'POWER_PIN' on Arduino should be connected to the MOSFET driving point.
-* If your relay has an inversed driver then you may change 'HIGH' and 'LOW' values in the init() method.
+* Just change 'HIGH' and 'LOW' values in the init() method if you are using different design.

 ## How to use
 This example replies with 'Hello!' message to any incoming messages: